 In 1981, the government established Mineralbank to lend to small and medium enterprises, and in 1987 set up several new banks to specialise in lending to different sectors of the economy.

-Moving money The latter years of communism in Bulgaria also saw intriguing episodes involving money.
+The latter years of communism in Bulgaria also saw intriguing episodes involving money.
 Cash was moving abroad, in part on projects such as the Neva project which involved attempts to acquire Western high-tech to which the communist bloc was barred access.

 Controversial tycoon Robert Maxwell was involved as well, setting up Bulgarian Co-operative Bank and the Bank for Agricultural Credit.